helpotters/prepared/readme.md

     dip rails db:seed

-<a id="org19e82d5"></a>
+<a id="orga362622"></a>

 # Caching

 Using ReadySet, we&rsquo;ll cache our *queries* not our data.

-> Using an analogy, it&rsquo;s like making a second smaller library where 80% of visitors will find what they want.
-To have it organized, we&rsquo;ll need to still use the same &rsquo;model&rsquo; of how they would find the books in the main library.
-If the efficient library doesn&rsquo;t have it, a librarian will be find a book for a guest using the *same* method of access.
+> Imagine creating a smaller, more efficient grocery store where 80% of shoppers can easily find what they need.
+If the smaller store doesn&rsquo;t have a particular item, they&rsquo;ll find it at the main store by walking the same, but now longer, path.

-So, let&rsquo;s start caching.
+Now, let&rsquo;s see how we can cache our most common queries.

-<a id="org652a04d"></a>
+<a id="org7c01add"></a>

 ## Check if ReadySet is, well, Ready